 Visual Identity: Dominik Langloh, Angelo Stitz— Comissioned: Royal College of Art, London— Print: YouLovePrint, London—

-Installation—Due to different cultural contexts between nationalities it is difficult to translate text.
+Installation—Due to different cultural contexts it is difficult to translate text.
 The participants of the English Preparation Course (EAP) of the Royal College of Art were given certain expressions which often are used in the course for instance “zeitgeist”.
-Participants was asked to take a picture corresponding to this word visualising its individual meaning.
+Participants were asked to take a picture corresponding to this word visualising its individual meaning.
 The taken images can be a starting point between classmates to get to know each other.
 The installation shows submitted images and word connections which can explored by plugging in and out sockets.

 Object—The idea for this structure originates from a short story “Contracrostipunctus” by the writer, physicist and mathematics Douglas R. Hofstadter from his book “Goedel, Escher, Bach–An eternal golden band”.
 It is about a conversation between Achilles and a Tortoise illustrating that certain features of a poem can not be translated into another language without loosing or even ruin its original intention.